kiruthihan10/Colorize/README.md

  Finally I also attached a part of code to output a color image of the first image in the folder.

+# References

+[1]A. Géron, Hands-On Machine Learning with Scikit-Learn and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems.
+O’Reilly Media, 2017.